 - Value must have been given in respect of the security agreement.
-Value means something sufficient to support an onerous contract, and includes an antecedent debt or liability.
-It does not matter to whom value is given or from whom the value arises. - The grantor must have rights, or the power to grant rights to a secured party, in the collateral.
+Value means something sufficient to support an onerous contract, and includes an antecedent debt or liability. - The grantor must have rights, or the power to grant rights to a secured party, in the collateral.
 A trustee can therefore grant valid security under the Security Interests Law. - The secured party has possession or control of the collateral and/or the security agreement is in writing and contains a description of the collateral that is sufficient for it to be identified.
 Even where there is no agreement in writing, there must still be a "security agreement".